 At forty I am grateful to have had my son, unexpectedly satisfied to be raising him on my own, and relieved to know a lot more than I used to about the math of my emotions.
 I feel no shame with regard to my age, but quite a bit about what I’ve said and done in the past (especially during that awkward time between my ninth and thirty-third birthdays).
 Unlike the songs and motivational quotes that claim the opposite—I regret things I did way more than those I didn’t do, though luckily most of the sharp edges are gone and whatever guilt I carry is softened by nostalgia.

 My dreams have shifted, too.
 Now what I want most for my birthday is not ecstatic gain but clean absence: no illness, few worries about my loved ones, no legal troubles, no unwanted gifts.
-If that seems unambitious or austere, keep in mind that the people I keep close, the work I do, the home I’ve made, and the things I do for pleasure: these beget ecstasy enough.
-In fact, if I squint and recall what I might have wished upon my forty-year old self two decades ago, I can make out the contours of a life that doesn’t even compare with the one I am living.
+If that seems unambitious, keep in mind that the people I keep close, the work I do, the home I’ve made, and the things I do for pleasure: these beget ecstasy enough.
+In fact, if I try to recall what I might have wished upon my forty-year old self two decades ago, I can make out the contours of a life I wouldn’t choose over the one I am living.

 Now that is a monumental conclusion to come to on one’s otherwise quiet fortieth birthday.